-Currently, there are only six schools that require the GRE and one school that is optional.
+Currently, there is only one school that requires the GRE and two schools that are optional.
 Most schools requiring the GRE expect the exam to be taken within the past 5 years and the official scores be available through the Educational Testing System.
 If you have taken a subject specific GRE test, please treat each subject as a separate test.
 Please check with each program to determine their GRE requirements.